 When it comes to commodity ETFs that deal with the uranium market, there is only one Canada-listed fund that you can consider.

 There are only four uranium ETFs worldwide, including the Canada-listed uranium ETF, and I will include them in this guide.
-This post will also list down several uranium stocks that you could consider investing in if you want to create a self-directed portfolio of publicly-listed companies operating in the uranium market.
+This post will also list several uranium stocks that you could consider investing in as well.

 Horizons Global Uranium Index ETF (HURA) is the latest pure-play uranium fund and the first uranium ETF listed on the TSX.
 Launched in May 2019, HURA ETF seeks to provide you with investment returns by tracking the performance of the Solactive Global Uranium Pure-Play Index before fees and expenses.

 The underlying index is designed to provide you with exposure to the performance of a group of publicly-listed equity securities that are primarily involved in uranium mining and exploration or invest and participate directly in the spot price of uranium.

 HURA ETF is a low-cost ETF that comes with a Management Expense Ratio (MER) of 0.86%.